The Zebra-Striped Hearse

-The Zebra-Striped Hearse is a detective mystery written in 1962 by American author Ross Macdonald, the tenth book featuring his private eye, Lew Archer.
+The Zebra-Striped Hearse is a detective novel written in 1962 by American author Ross Macdonald, the tenth book featuring his private eye, Lew Archer.
 The Coen Brothers wrote an as-yet-unproduced screenplay based on the novel for Joel Silver.

 Plot

 Colonel and Mrs. Blackwell hire Archer to investigate their prospective son-in-law, an artist named Burke Damis.
 Blackwell believes Damis is marrying their daughter Harriet only for her money.
 Archer takes the case, warning the Blackwells that they must be prepared to accept whatever information he uncovers, good or bad.
 Soon after beginning his investigation, he finds Blackwell threatening Damis with a gun.
 Damis and Harriet leave the house and vanish.
 From there, the search for the runaways takes Archer to San Francisco, Mexico, Nevada, and back to California, finding dead bodies linked to Damis along the way.

 Archer repeatedly encounters a group of surfers driving around in a zebra striped hearse, which gives the book its title.